Gifts in Wills mean that more people can be supported through their most difficult times, and helped to live the best life they possibly can.

 Looking to the future, gifts in Wills are even more crucial to ensure that more care is provided for more people.
 This means doubling the amount of people that we care for and support by 2023.
 Demand is growing for our end of life services, bereavement support and specialist neurological care, and gifts in Wills can help us reach more people than ever before.

 Naturally, we understand that gifts in Wills are a personal matter, and that friends and family must come first.
 But if you’re also planning to support a cause you care about, we’d love you to consider us.
+Your gift might be in memory of a loved one so you may wish to ask your solicitor to make a note of this in your Will and let us know so we aware of who your special gift is in memory of.

 Making a Will provides an opportunity to ensure the people you care for are provided for, and that your wishes are followed after you die.
 Having an up-to-date Will is extremely important and can be easier than you think, and we would strongly advise you to see a solicitor before actually making or changing your Will.